mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

     ```
     * simple analogy: just as an ordinary class defines the behavior of certain objects, a metaclass defines
     the behavior of certain classes and their instances
-    * all method calls from Groovy code go through the meta class
+    * all method/property calls from Groovy code go through the meta class
-        * `getMethods()`
         * `getProperty​(Class sender, Object receiver, String property, boolean isCallToSuper, boolean fromInsideClass)`
         * `invokeMethod​(Class sender, Object receiver, String methodName, Object[] arguments, boolean isCallToSuper, boolean fromInsideClass)`
+* `ExpandoMetaClass extends MetaClassImpl implements GroovyObject`
     * `ExpandoMetaClass` is a `MetaClass` that behaves like an `Expando` - it allows for dynamically adding or changing
     methods, constructors, properties and even static methods by using a neat closure syntax
-    * `ExpandoMetaClass extends MetaClassImpl implements GroovyObject`
 * In Groovy we work with three kinds of objects
     * **POJO** - a regular Java object
     * **POGO** - a Groovy object whose class is written in Groovy